 Strategy Consulting vs Management Consulting: Differences

-Strategy consulting vs management consulting: strategy focuses on CEO-level direction, while management consulting also covers operations, technology, and implementation.
+Strategy consulting vs management consulting: strategy is CEO-level direction; management consulting also covers operations, technology, and implementation.

-Strategy consulting vs management consulting is a scope difference.
-Strategy consulting is a subset of management consulting focused on top-down, CEO-level decisions: which markets to enter, which businesses to buy or sell, and how to compete.
+Strategy consulting vs management consulting is mostly a scope difference.
+Strategy consulting is commonly treated as a subset of management consulting focused on top-down, senior-leadership decisions: which markets to enter, which businesses to buy or sell, and how to compete.
 Management consulting is the broader umbrella that also covers operations, organization design, technology, and implementation.
-Every strategy consultant is a management consultant; not every management consultant is a strategy consultant.
+In practice, firm labels overlap, so the useful question is the work type, practice, and client problem.

 That distinction matters because it determines which firms you target, which interviews you prepare for, and what your day-to-day actually looks like.
 Many candidates search both terms at once, but they can lead to different career paths: short C-suite strategy projects on one side, longer transformation and implementation work on the other.